 Q Does Pitt screen prospective students for criminal history?

 A Undergraduate students are asked to report criminal history during the application process.
 Some graduate school applicants are asked about their criminal history, and federal law requires certain disclosures on financial aid forms.
 In addition, residence hall students must disclose to Panther Central any felony convictions or other convictions for sexual offenses or drug distribution, sale, or manufacture.
 If students have any such convictions, they may not reside in University-owned housing without first obtaining permission from the Office of Residence Life.
 Students with such convictions must agree to assist Residence Life in conducting a background check and to adhere to any reasonable housing conditions mandated by Residence Life.
 Based on the nature and circumstances of past or future convictions, the student may be prevented from residing in University-owned housing.
 Failure to disclose convictions prior to residing on campus will be considered a violation of the Student Code of Conduct and may result in immediate removal from campus housing.

 Q Does Pitt screen current or prospective employees for criminal history?

-A The Office of Human Resorces conducts background screening for all prospective staff and certain faculty members.
-All prospective employees are also screened in state and federal criminal records databases and the state child abuse registry consistent with the requirements of Act 153.
-Certain positions, such as those in housing and residence life, those having direct contact with children consistent with the requirements of Act 153, and those involving hazardous materials, require additional background checks.
+A The Office of Human Resources conducts background screening for all prospective staff and certain faculty members.
+Certain prospective employees are also screened in state and federal criminal records databases and the state child abuse registry consistent with the requirements of Act 153.
+Certain positions, such as those involving hazardous materials, require additional background checks.
 Pitt will not offer employment to applicants if they have criminal histories that disqualify them from the requirements of the position they are seeking.